Your First Gift Basket, So Easy!

 Decide where to place the foods and gifts so they look presentable on top of the shred.
 Press the items down into the shred but not so hard that you break the items!
 You’re positioning everything and making space for it all.

-Once you know where you’ll put everything, use the glue dots to temporarily hold each gift and food to other gifts and foods.
-The glue dots are the anchor that helps to keep everything in place (now you know the secret!).
+Once you know where you’ll put everything, use the dots of glue to temporarily hold each gift and food to other gifts and foods.
+The dots are the anchor that helps to keep everything in place (now you know the secret!).

 Wrap the cellophane around the gift, close the sides using the Scotch tape, and then tie the bow around the cellophane to enclose everything.